 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-Attendance at seminars and participation online is expected.
+Attendance at seminars is expected.
 Discussion-based learning is key to the development of the learning outcomes associated with this unit.

 Required IT skills